 1. Wander the Great Expanse of The UNESCO World Heritage Naqsh-e Jahan Square

-While dotted with many of the marvellous attractions of Isfahan, the Naqsh-e Jahan Square deserves a mention in it own right – if not because it is one of the biggest public plaza’s in the world.
-Built to symbolise the importance of Isfahan in the Safavid Empire – not much has changed except the addition of horse-drawn carriages, a beautiful fountain and hoards of tourist shops.
-You can’t avoid this square even if you wanted to – but is best visited in the late afternoon or evening when Iranian families and couples come out to enjoy it’s splendour and the light is more mallow.
+Built to symbolize the importance of Isfahan in the Safavid Empire – not much has changed except the addition of horse-drawn carriages, a beautiful fountain, and hoards of tourist shops.
+You can’t avoid this square even if you wanted to.

 2. Potter Over The Historic Zayandeh River Bridges